CIRED/Res-IRF/docs/_sources/README.md.txt

 ## About the authors

 The development of the Res-IRF model was initiated at CIRED in 2008.
-Coordinated by Louis-Gaëtan Giraudet, it involved over the years, in alphabetic order, Cyril Bourgeois, Frédéric Branger, François Chabrol, David Glotin, Céline Guivarch and Philippe Quirion.
+Coordinated by Louis-Gaëtan Giraudet, it involved over the years, in alphabetic order, Cyril Bourgeois, Frédéric Branger, François Chabrol, David Glotin, Céline Guivarch, Philippe Quirion, and Lucas Vivier.

 ## Overview